 To more easily discover the Jira connectors in this list, choose the category Project Management.

 Choose the Jira connector.
-As a result, the Jira data connection window is displayed.
+The Jira data connection window will be displayed.

-Click Preview & Connect to get a window listing the data result categorized into table and columns.
+Select Preview & Connect to get a window listing the data results categorized into table columns.

 Choose the needed columns and click Connect to create a data source with selected table and columns.

-Drag and drop the table, perform data modeling operations like column type conversion, column renaming, column hiding, and save data source by pressing Save and Exit option at top right corner menu.
+Drag and drop the table, perform data modeling operations like column type conversion, column renaming, and column hiding, and save the data source by selecting Save in the top-right corner menu.

-Creating new data source from existing/shared data sources
+Creating new data source from existing or shared data sources

 Navigating through the URL

-From this view, you can also create a new blank dashboard with a respective data source chosen through the menu option available as shown below.
+From this view, you can also create a new blank dashboard with a data source chosen through the menu option available.

-The Data Sources listing exists in the dashboard design page at right-side panel.
-Select Use Existing at the bottom of this panel to navigate to the already created or shared data sources.
+The data sources listing exists in the dashboard design page in the right-side panel.
+Select Use Existing at the bottom of this panel to navigate to the already-created or shared data sources.

 The panel shows the existing data sources.

-Select the data source and click ADD at the bottom of the panel.
-As a result, DATA SOURCES panel will now display the selected data source.
+Select the data source and select ADD at the bottom of the panel.
+As a result, the DATA SOURCES panel will now display the selected data source.

 Built-in sample data sources